 A Mac running the latest Xcode is required to build Cocoa apps for Mac or iOS in Visual Studio (you will work on Windows, but Elements will communicate with your Mac in the background).

 To develop Android apps you will need to install Android SDK, which comes included with Android Studio.
 (If you install Android Studio, no separate JDK or Android DK install is required for Android development, as the Androids Studio installation provides both)

 Setup for Java Development

 You need to install the Java Development Kit (JDK) version 6 or later to develop Java apps.

 Setup for Island Development

 No special setup is required for Island development, per se.

-You need to have Google Chrome installed to run and debug WebAssembly projects from within Water.
-To debug Linux projects, you will either need a version of Windows 10 that includes the Linux Sub-System, also known as "Bash on Windows", or connect to a Linux PC, VM or server via CrossBox 2 over SSH.
+You need to have Google Chrome or another Chromium-based browser installed to run and debug WebAssembly projects from within Water.
+To debug Linux projects, you will either need a version of Windows 10 that includes the Linux Sub-System, also known as "Bash on Windows", or connect to a Linux PC, VM or server via CrossBox over SSH.